JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 \end{aligned}
 ```
 where $x$ are the internal states, $i$ are the inputs, $y$ are the outputs, and $p$ are the parameters.
-To initialize at a fixpoint, we require the RHS to be zero,
+To initialize at a fixed point, we require the RHS to be zero,
 ```math
 \begin{aligned}
 0 &= f(x, i, p, t)\\